yohanip/hashlink/README.md

 	- JpegTurbo https://github.com/libjpeg-turbo/libjpeg-turbo @master
 	- SDL https://github.com/libsdl-org/SDL @release-2.32.8

-2. libjpeg-turbo **needs to be compiled and exported** before compiling Hashlink because it could not be used as `subdir` project. use
+2. to build use the python script `run.py` use the `-h` to see some hints

 3. Progress:
 	- Compiled 100% for ubuntu